christhulhu/christhulhu.github.io/content/notes/_index.md

 ---
 title: /notes
+type: note
+layout: section

 ---

+# Notes

-A mixture of blog and digital garden.
+> A mixture of blog and digital garden.
 Mostly random notes.
 More of a digital kitchen sink.